 On Sunday, Foreign Secretary Dominic Raab said tens of thousands of Britons stranded abroad by the coronavirus pandemic would be flown home under a new arrangement between the government and airlines, including BA and Virgin.

 Tonia Antoniazzi, MP for Gower, called on the government to get him home safely, adding: "He is very poorly, he is very vulnerable and we need to get him home as a priority."

 The FCO said £75m had been made available to help British nationals return home.

-An FCO spokeswoman said: "Our staff are in contact with Mr Walker and are providing consular assistance to ensure he gets the support he requires."
+A spokeswoman said: "Our staff are in contact with Mr Walker and are providing consular assistance to ensure he gets the support he requires."